adello/open-source/README.md

 ### Why Open Source?
-Open source software (OSS) is a software development model that underpins many Haufe-Lexware products and most of the technology products in our everyday lives.
-At Haufe-Lexware, we choose to develop and use OSS for the following reasons:
+Open source software (OSS) is a software development model that underpins many Adello products and most of the technology products in our everyday lives.
+At Adello, we choose to develop and use OSS for the following reasons:

 * **Culture**: We are fundamentally invested in sharing.
 * **Trust**: We believe in the tight bond of trust OSS engenders between the company, our developers, and the broader community of users.